Ryūkaku-ji: Overview

 The temple was destroyed and rebuilt several times in its history, and its records are lost.
 However, its main image is a Hakuho period bronze statue of Yakushi Nyōrai, which is an National Important Cultural Property.

 During archaeological investigations from 1970, the foundations of a pagoda measuring 10.8 meters square.
 The temple is recorded as repairing its three-story pagoda in 1377, but from the size of the foundations and the huge granite block used to support the central pillar, the original pagoda had a height of around 33 meters and was probably a six-story structure.
-The center block measures 2.49 x 2.03 meters with a 81.8 cm hole in the center, tapering to 66.6 cm over a depth of 12.1 cm, with drainage grooves.
+The center block measures 2.49 x 2.03 meters with an 81.8 cm hole in the center, tapering to 66.6 cm over a depth of 12.1 cm, with drainage grooves.
 Further finds include the foundation stones for the Nara period Kondō and the South Gate, along with many roof tiles.
 The layout of the buildings and the style of the rood tiles are all patterned after the temple of Yamada-dera in Asuka, all pointing to the temple's antiquity.
 The location of the temple is in an area with a very high concentration of burial mounds and ancient sites from the Kofun period, and was the site of the Kuni no miyatsuko or local kings of Inba from before the establishment of the ritsuryō system of centralized government and firm Yamato control over the region.
 The area is also believed to have been the home territory of the Soga clan and the temple may have been constructed by Soga no Kurayamada no Ishikawa no Maro.